juvalen/mb-checker/README.md

 A second script reads that file output plus a list of return codes to discard, and composes a new bookmarks new file, excluding those entries returning those codes.

 ```
-Make sure bookmarks don't change between tha launching of both scripts, that may happen when you are working with live bookmark input file.
+Make sure bookmarks don't change between launching both scripts, that may happen when you are working with live bookmark input file.
 ```

 ## Requirements